We ensure that Great Britain has the essential energy it needs by making sure supply meets demand every second of every day.

-At National Grid ESO, we have an ambition to run the grid zero carbon by 2025.
+We have an ambition to run the grid zero carbon by 2025.
 And anything you can do to adopt greener habits will help.
 Become a megawatt master – in this section of Electricity Explained.

 The way electricity is generated is changing as we head towards a greener future.

 Do you know your DNOs from your ESOs?
 And how does electricity actually get to your home, around the country and overseas?